SESYNC-ci/basic-git-lesson/slides/config.md

 {:.captioned}

-Adding a git repository creates a hidden folder in your project called ".git", storing all the data about your project's current and past state.
+Adding a git repository creates a hidden folder in your project called ".git", storing all the data about your project's current and past states.
 {:.notes}

 ===